Find Affordable College Courses

 New Haven, CT

-Yale University did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the medium-sized city of New Haven, Yale is a private not-for-profit college with a large student population.
+Yale University came in at #7 in this year’s edition of the Most Popular Physics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the city of New Haven, Yale is a private not-for-profit college with a fairly large student population.

 About 21% of the students majoring in physics at the school are women while 79% are male.